 - How do I replace one plank of my flooring due to damage?

 - What is a laminate flooring AC rating?

 What are laminate floors and how are they made?

-What is the difference between laminate flooring and hardwood flooring?
+What is the difference between hardwood and laminate flooring?

 How do laminate floor panels lock together?

-There are many types of edge joining systems used to connect laminate flooring panels together.
-Some laminate floor connections snap together by hand while others require a light tap with a mallet and a tapping block.
+There are many types of edge joining systems used to connect laminate flooring panels together, but most of them use a snap lock mechanism.
+Some snap together laminate flooring, snap together by hand while others require a light tap with a mallet and a tapping block.
 Still others use a combination of a “snap” click edge and a “bang” or “tap” click at the end of the panels.
-While most of the various systems work well to secure your laminate floor, it is important to read your laminate flooring installation instructions carefully.
+While most of the various systems work well to secure your laminate floor, it is important to carefully read your laminate flooring installation instructions.
 Familiarize yourself with how your flooring locks together before starting your installation and practice on a few pieces.

 Where can I install laminate flooring?

 Laminate flooring is an extremely versatile flooring product.
 It can be installed in virtually any room of your home, above or below ground, over wood or concrete.
 Keep in mind there are several locations that are not recommended.
 Because laminate flooring is a wood flooring product it is not recommended that laminates be installed in wet locations such as bathrooms, washrooms, saunas, enclosed porches or verandas, or anywhere that may require wet mopping.
 Extended exposure to moisture of this type may cause the core of your laminate flooring to warp or swell.
 Unless, of course, it’s waterproof laminate.